+Incorporate energy efficient design in the council's public building repairs and construction projects by aiming for Building Research Establishment Environmental Assessment Method (BREEAM) score of Outstanding in new public building construction projects, where practical to do so.

+We will also:

-Action Plan Continually improve energy efficiency and sustainable energy in the Council's existing public building estate by: Reduce: Generate: Offset: Reduce unnecessary energy consuming equipment.
-Enhance buildings with the use of green energy technology.
-To buy 100% renewable electricity through energy contracts.
-Purchase only energy efficient equipment.
-Enhance buildings with the use of green energy technology.
-Comply with Building Regulations (noting the updated changes to Part L) Increasing standards where practicable to do so.
-Actively reviewing assets to identify where energy efficiency improvements can be made.
-Identifying existing sites which could be suitable for green technologies.
-Considering energy efficiency as part of any reactive repair or refurbishment work by reducing energy-using equipment and using energy efficient equipment.
-Seek opportunities for decarbonising heating in existing and new buildings.
-Identifying existing sites which could be suitable for green technologies.
-Seek opportunities for decarbonising heating in existing and new buildings.
-Consider opportunities to increase green investment.
-Any unavoidable emissions to be offset against local community projects e.g. tree planting, maximising green area allocations, green walls/roofs.
+- Reduce unnecessary energy consuming equipment - When necessary, purchase only energy efficient equipment - Enhance buildings with the use of green energy technology - Comply with Building Regulations (noting the updated changes to Part L.) Increasing standards where practicable to do so.

+Continually improve energy efficiency and sustainable energy in the council's existing public building estate by:

+- Actively reviewing assets to identify where energy efficiency improvements can be made - Identifying existing sites which could be suitable for green technologies - Considering energy efficiency as part of any reactive repair or refurbishment work by reducing energy-using equipment and using energy efficient equipment - Complying with Building Regulations Part L. Increasing standards where practicable to do so - Obtaining Energy Performance Certificates and Display Energy Certificates are required, and considering the recommendations from this process - Seek opportunities for decarbonising heating in existing and new buildings.